Sinéad Sullivan-Paul

 Adverse events in contemplative experiences

-Neurodivergence, creativity from liminal spaces, hallucinations, extra-sensory perception, precognition, ASD, ADHD.
+Neurodivergence, creativity, liminal spaces, hallucinations, extra-sensory perception, precognition, ASD, ADHD.

-Evidence-based psychotherapeutic frameworks in spiritual spaces, retreats, ceremony, and plant medicine.
+Evidence-based psychotherapeutic frameworks for ethical engagement with spiritual spaces, retreats, ceremony, and land-based medicine.

 Cultural Interventions Repertoire

-Land-based reconciliations w/ Chippewa First Nations of Georgina Island
+Land-based communication w/ Chippewa First Nations of Georgina Island

-Non-violent responses to political persecution, oppression, physical and technological lockdowns w/ Kashmiris of Northern India
+Non-violence in times of political persecution, physical and technological lockdown w/ Kashmiris

-Body Protection Protocols for women w/ Muslims of Zanzibar, Tanzania
+Body Protection Protocols and the Male Gaze w/ Muslim women of Zanzibar, Tanzania

-Land stewardship and reciprocity for healing w/ Māori of New Zealand
+Land stewardship and reciprocity for protection and healing w/ Māori of New Zealand

 Intergenerational trauma processing w/ descendants of residential school survivors

-Ethics boards for predatory behaviour w/ Zen Buddhist Monastery
+Ethics policy, protocol, and reclamation of power after predatory behaviour w/ Zen Buddhist Monastery

 Abolitionist labour rights against subordination of first generation and newly arrived Canadians